 The craziest part is that everyone I tell this story to later calls or emails me to say that they’ve managed to let their taco shell fall off too and no longer experience seasickness.
 Or, at the very least, they felt a definite reduction in symptoms.

 Maybe they didn’t have the whole visualization of the taco shell but one woman told me that she felt as if I gave her permission to stop feeling seasick and so she did.
 I think she realized that she had a choice.

 Is that really what it boils down to?
 A choice?!

-So what do I think that I am free from?
-I think it’s fear.
 Fear of the unknown.
 Fear of not having control.
 Fear of living.
 Fear of dying.
 Fear of making a mistake.
 Fear of being awesome.
 If you’ve been following me for a while, you’ll know that I’m a recovering control freak that is afraid of everything.